danielbowden/danielbowden.github.io/travel/_posts/2015-05-15-belize-islandparadise.md

 ##Placencia

 After a week relaxing on Caye Caulker we made our way to Placencia.
-This time transport would be by catamaran on a [three day sailing trip](linkkk) through the Caribbean.
+This time transport would be by catamaran on a [three day sailing trip](http://raggamuffintours.com) through the Caribbean.
 We had sixteen people in our group from all around the world plus three crew who looked after us very well.
 All food and alcohol was included on the trip and Jerry, Marvin and Charles ensured we never went hungry with quality meals and constant snacks.
 Between the many snorkelling and swimming stops we fished off the back of the boat, and when stopped we swapped the rod for a spear-gun and followed Marvin into the water so he could teach us.
 Anything caught became lunch or dinner and it was amazing to experience seafood so fresh.
 In the case of the conch ceviche, I was deep underwater watching when the shell was picked from the ocean floor.
 We also watched on as a fish was reeled in and cut up to be eaten as sashimi mere seconds after leaving the water.

 At night we camped on tiny islands consisting mostly of sand, palm trees and clear, starry skies.
 The first being Rendezvous Caye, an island so small that no one permanently lives there.
+We set up our tents just before sunset and then jumped back in the water to cool off, surrounded by warm, clear tropical water in every direction.
+We had a feast for dinner and sat drinking rum well into the night.
+As stories and laughter got louder, the only things being kept awake were the fish.
 Our second night was Tobacco Caye, home to a small community of no more than 20-30 people.
-Each morning we got up and jumped straight in the sea to freshen up and cool off in what was already 25ºC at 7am.
+Each morning we got up and jumped straight in the sea to freshen up and cool off in what was already ~25ºC at 7am.

 {% include image.html img="images/travel/Belize-SailingTrip.jpg" title="Our boat" %}